Treatments for Acne

 Outcomes and Follow-up

 It can take 2-3 months to see improvements in acne after starting treatment.
-If no improvement is seen, different treatments can be tried.
+Each person is different, so if no improvement is seen from one treatment, there are a multitude of different treatments that can be tried.
 It is important that you avoid picking at pimples and to follow up regularly to prevent worsening acne.
 If left untreated for a significant amount of time, acne can leave scars or cause skin discolorations.
-An expert skincare provider at our dermatology practice can tailor a personalized plan of care that addresses your unique dermatological needs.
+An expert skincare provider at our dermatology practice can tailor a personalized plan of care that addresses your unique dermatological needs including acne treatments.

 DISCLAIMER: The information provided by this site is intended solely for educational purposes.
 This information is not to be used for medical diagnostic purposes and is not intended to serve as a recommendation for treatment and/or management of any medical/surgical condition.
 Most of all, this information should not be used in place of a physician or other qualified health provider.
 If you believe you have a medical condition, please contact your physician immediately.